DopierRex/OneNext/README.md

 -NES, from fpganes ZXUNO port, 2016 DistWave (VGA)

-Additional features and tools selectable from NextZXOS menu are:
+Additional tools selectable from NextZXOS menu are:

--WIFI OFF, switch off on board WiFi by DopierRex
+-WiFi Off, simple WiFi switch-off from menu, by DopierRex

 -NextSIDPlayer by em00k, David Saphier